orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 ---

 - Reference (in)variant, or "most recent - direction on the direction" to some other direction (say time).
-"Most recent (.last)" / "Entire direction (.all)"
+"Most recent (.last)" / "Entire direction (.all)".
+This way get an unordered reference?
 - Differences between function looking for variable(s) or not
 - From "location" to "data entry"
 - ("Description which generates the thing I'm interested in" Generalized to keeping track of "equivalent (and smaller) programs")